Build, sign, and encrypt JSON Web Tokens

 The first step is to initialize a JwtClaimsBuilder

-using one of the options below and add some claims to it:
+by using one of the following options and add some claims to it:

 import java.util.Collections;